build-on-aws/content/tutorials/build-a-real-time-asset-tracking-app-with-amazon-location/index.md

 ```

 Refresh the page and you will see a second pin, with a line connecting it with the previous point.

 ![Cloud9 showing the application running with a point on the map](./images/3.3.png)

 ## Cleaning up your AWS Environment

 In order to remove resources created as part of this tutorial, we need to complete the following steps.

 ### Delete Cloud9

-In order to not incur charges from our Cloud9 Instance, we need to delete the environment.
+In order to avoid incurring charges from our Cloud9 Instance, we need to delete the environment.
 Follow the steps [here](https://docs.aws.amazon.com/cloud9/latest/user-guide/delete-environment.html) to remove the `AssetTracking` environment.

 ### Delete Amazon Location Service Tracker

-Navigate to the Amazon Location Service console, select **Trackers** select `trackerAsset01` and select **Delete**, confirming you wish to delete it.
+Navigate to the Amazon Location Service console, select **Trackers**, select `trackerAsset01`, and select **Delete**, confirming you wish to delete it.

-### Deleting IoT Core Rule
+### Delete IoT Core Rule

 Navigate to the IoT Core Console, select **Message Routing** and **Rules**.
 Select `AssetTrackingRule` and select **Delete**, confirming you wish to delete it.

 ## Next Steps

 Now that you've built an asset tracking solution, think about ways to send location information to AWS IoT Core.
 If you're interested in physical asset tracking devices, check out the [AWS Partner Device Catalog](https://devices.amazonaws.com/search?page=1&type=tracker) or if you are interested in setting up a simulated device, check out the [IoT Device Simulator Solution](https://aws.amazon.com/solutions/implementations/iot-device-simulator/) provided by AWS, which has the ability to simulate a moving device.

 ## Conclusion

 Congratulations!
 You just built a simple asset tracking app using AWS Amplify, Amazon Location Service, and AWS IoT Core.
 If you enjoyed this tutorial, found any issues, or have feedback us, <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">please send it our way!</a>